Homework PracticeSign Up

 Question 35mcq

-A student is revising Cell Discovery and Types.
-Which idea is most accurate?
+A student is checking prokaryotic and eukaryotic cells.
+Which statement is scientifically accurate?

 C.Connective tissues support, bind, protect and transport materials.